JavasMiddi/SFIA-Project1/README.md

 ## Future Improvements

 Currently, the application has been successfully integrated with Jenkins and has deployed as service.
-CRUD functionality has been met via the MVP.
+CRUD functionality has successfully been met via the MVP.

 In my next sprint, I would like to develop the application further by making use of the last entity - the timeSlot table.
 After the input of data, I would like to present it alongside the artists, thus a schedule being made.